Nj3r1/Nj3r1/README.md

 ## 🚀 About Me

 - 🌱 Currently learning: [Python, Rust, Go]
-- 💼 Working at: [Company or Organization]
+- 💼 Working at: ICT Authority   Kenya
+-
 - 🤝 Open to collaborating on: [Type of projects you're interested in]
 - 💬 Ask me about: [Python, and currently on Rust and Go]
 - 📫 How to reach me: [susanjeri4717@gmaill.com]